KnowledgeForwardSolutions/DbC.Net/README.md

 Contracts (no longer supported by .NET 5 or higher).
 DbC.Net lets you create robust requirements based pre- and post-conditions with an expressive fluent syntax.

+# Using DbC.Net

+## Exception Factories

+DbC.Net provides a number of exception factory classes for creating common exceptions.

+### ArgumentNullExceptionFactory

+Use ArgumentNullExceptionFactory to create ArgumentNullExceptions.

 # Release History/Release Notes